THE

 THE WORLD

-SERIES OVERVIEW:
+SERIES OVERVIEW

 NEW YORK CITY - THE '60s

-Haunted by a violent and abusive childhood, penniless writer Michael Hollingshead flees England’s oppressive class system and sets sail for the creative chaos of Greenwich Village.
+Haunted by a violent and abusive childhood, penniless failed writer Michael Hollingshead flees England’s oppressive class system and sets sail for the creative chaos of Greenwich Village.

 Sophie

-But with no job, no money, and a soul-crushing case of writer’s block, the pressure of supporting a young family becomes too much for Hollingshead.
+But with no job, no money, and a soul-crushing case of writer’s block, the pressure of supporting a young family becomes too much.
+Desperate and unraveling, he starts drinking around the clock, spiraling into oblivion.

 I move to the rooftop, and all is chaos.
 Kaleidoscopic images surge powerfully in on me.
 Violent.
 Beautiful.
 Strange.
 My body is numb.
 Lifeless.